RISC-V-KernelCI-Mentorship/riscv-lab/README.md

 service poll-builds stop
 ```

+Since this project could be considered a third-party app we recommend you place all required files under `/opt/riscv-lab/`.

 ## Runners

 The different test runners called after getting the builds can be found in the [runners.yml file](riscvlab/runners/runners.yml).

-There are 2 kinds of runners:
+There are currently 3 kinds of runners:

 1. GitHub Actions: